-Yes, one of the most common peripheral neuropathy symptoms is pain in the legs or feet.
-Neuropathy pain in feet may start as a tingly feeling, but can soon become severe causing complete numbness.
-People with peripheral neuropathy symptoms may only have them in one or both of the feet.
-Many patients report feeling an increase of neuropathy pain in feet during the night, which negatively affects their sleep.
+One of the most common peripheral neuropathy symptoms is pain in the legs or feet.
+Neuropathy pain in the feet may start as a tingly feeling but can soon become severe causing complete numbness.
+People with peripheral neuropathy symptoms may only have them in one or both feet.
+Many patients report an increase in neuropathy pain in their feet during the night, which disrupts their sleep.

-Depending on your level of activity during the day and severity of your condition, the pain may feel stabbing or more intermittent.
+Depending on your level of activity during the day and the severity of your condition, the pain may feel stabbing or more intermittent.
 Neuropathy pain in your feet or legs may cause you to avoid certain activities like walking and climbing stairs.
+If not addressed timely, diabetic neuropathy may develop into complete numbness and atrophy making you immobile.
 It’s important to talk to your doctor to see what exercises and stretches could help alleviate your discomfort.

 Additional Peripheral Neuropathy Symptoms

-Not only does peripheral neuropathy symptoms make walking painful and difficult, but it can cause additional symptoms such as:
+Not only do peripheral neuropathy symptoms make walking painful and difficult, but it can cause additional symptoms such as:

 - Burning sensations